norgan/p2pool_fancy_front_end/README.md

 <b>Step 7.</b> Remove or change the footer donation link and refferal link

-Sorry in advance if somethign is not clear, I am not a developer, I just know enough to piece things together.
+Sorry in advance if something is not clear, I am not a developer, I just know enough to piece things together.
 Happy to assist if required.

 Note: If i have missed crediting anyone or there is something here you do not wish to be redistributed please accept my appology and contact me to have it removed immediately.